 Students are responsible for their computer use and accessibility.
 Should your computer fail you are required to seek alternative computer use through a Gavilan College computer lab, or other viable source.
 Computer problems are not legitimate reasons for not getting work turned in on time.
 Allow yourself plenty of time to get the work done well ahead of any deadline.

 There will be weekly due dates, but students may log on to complete work at any time during the week.

 Having access to the program Dreamweaver is required.

-We will be using the CS6 and CC version.
+We will be using the Dreamweaver CC version.
 Here's how to find the software:

 - Purchase your own copy.
 You can go through our bookstore for a student discount.
 Check out the link here: Adobe Creative Cloud

 - We have 2 computer labs on campus that have Dreamweaver available and at our off site labs as well..